Arnav6508/Named-Entity-Recognition/ReadMe.md

 -> Predicted labels are mapped back to the original text tokens for interpretability.

 This structured approach ensures the model is robust and effective in recognizing named entities achieivng <b>97% accuracy</b> on test set.

+Special thanks to <b>Debasis Samal</b> Kaggle user whose open-source dataset I have used.
+URL of dataset: https://www.kaggle.com/datasets/debasisdotcom/name-entity-recognition-ner-dataset

+### Future Goals

+These are the updates I am looking forward to make in this repository:

+-> A separate preprocess file for processing the sentences passed in the inference file since the dataset was already preprocessed.

+-> Add test_accuracy function in inference file that utilises compute_accuracy function from utils to calculate accuracy of saved model on test set.

+-> Deploy the repository with a proper frontend 😍

 <!-- GETTING STARTED -->